JorgePe/EV3-IoT-Train/README.md

 The 'main.py' script works in the LEGO EV3  MicroPyhton environment.

+It requires:
-It requires one or more EV3 pBricks with a medium motor connected to (output) Port.A and an ultrasonic sensor conencted to (input) Port.S1.
++ one or more EV3 pBricks with a medium motor connected to (output) Port.A and an ultrasonic sensor connected to (input) Port.S1.

-It also requires a Wi-FI USB dongle and a proper connection to Wi-Fi network.
++ a Wi-Fi USB dongle
++ a proper connection to Wi-Fi network

-Since we are using MQTT protocol to transfer messages over the network we also need a MQTT broker.
++ a MQTT broker since we are using MQTT protocol to transfer messages over the network

 Other MQTT clients can also participate.